-Construction companies, pipelines, publishing companies, railroads, and TV and radio broadcasters must utilize the double weighted sales factor, apportionment method with factor modifications.
-Requirements for apportionment formulas of the businesses listed in this paragraph are contained in the Arkansas Corporation Income Tax Regulations which may be obtained from www.dfa. arkansas.gov.
+Construction companies, pipelines, and private railcar operators must utilize the three factor double weighted sales factor apportionment method, briefly outlined on page 17.
+Broadcasters and publishers will use sales factor only, as modified in the regulation.
+Railroads operating within and without the State may use either single sales factor or three factor apportionment beginning tax years effective January 1, 2023.
+Requirements for apportionment formulas of the businesses listed in this paragraph (except for financial institutions) are contained in the Arkansas Corporation Income Tax Regulations which may be obtained from www.dfa.arkansas.gov/income-tax/corporation/.